zapwizard/radiation_king_radio/README.md

 ## Audio Folders:
 ### Audio Files:
-The program will only look for .OGG audio files.
+The software will only search for .OGG audio files.
 The OGG format was selected to make the metadata processing optimized, as well as take up less CPU.

-I recommend using [Foobar2000](https://www.foobar2000.org/) along with [oggenc2.exe](https://www.rarewares.org/ogg-oggenc.php) as you can also normalize the files at conversion time.
+I recommend using [Foobar2000](https://www.foobar2000.org/) along with [oggenc2.exe](https://www.rarewares.org/ogg-oggenc.php) as you can also normalize your files at conversion time.
 First scan your library to apply Replaygain tags.
 Then convert the files using Foobar2000's convert command to apply Replaygain offset to the files while also converting them to .OGG
 I used the "apply gain without clipping" option.

 ### Band Folders:
-The audio folders first have a "radio band" folder.
+The first folder level under "radio" are the "radio band" folders.
 Think of this like sort of like AM, FM, Shortwave, etc...
-In actuality, it works out best to use the bands for things like "Fallout 4 stations", "Fallout Mod Stations", "Holiday Stations", etc...
+It works out best to use the bands for things like "Fallout 4 stations", "Fallout Mod Stations", "Holiday Stations", etc...
 Prefix the name of the folders with 00, 01, 02, etc... to set the order of the radio bands.
 Example folders have been included.

 ### Station Folders:
 Inside each radio band folder you will place sub-folders with audio files inside.
-Each folder will become a "Radio Station" See the "ZZ_test_stations" folder for an example.
+Each sub-folder will become a "Radio Station"
+See the "ZZ_test_stations" folder for an example.
 There must be at least two radio stations inside a radio band folder.

 Prefixing the names of the radio station folders with 00, 01, 02, etc... will set the order on the dial.
 Similar prefix naming of song files is required for ordered file playback.

 The software will automatically spread the stations evenly across the dial.
 The amount of stations that can practically fit will depend on how far your dial can turn.
 For example the dial on my design can move 150 degrees.
 So if there are 10 radio stations they will end up about 15 degrees apart on the dial.

 ## station.ini files:
-Each radio station folder should have a file named "Station.ini".
+Each radio station folder should have a file named "station.ini".
 This contains the radio station name, as well as whether the radio station should have ordered or random playback.
 If the file is missing it will be created upon cache generation.
-The below data is required if you require ordered playback.
+The below data is required if you want ordered playback.
+A [cache] section will be added to each station.ini file to save the metadata for each song.

 Example:
 	[metadata]